 You could hear the crunching from students enjoying local sweet corn served in the cafeteria at Wethersfield Community Unit School District 23!

 The Illinois Farm to School team is proud to have worked with so many great feeding and garden sites, and we can’t wait to see how much Illinois Harvest of the Month grows in the 2018-19 year.

 Resources and curriculum have been added for several new harvest items, and a redesigned calendar incorporates seasonal suggestions rather than monthly selections to make it even easier for sites to procure local food and celebrate nutrition.

 Registration for the 2018-19 year is open until Nov.
 1, and any feeding or garden site can participate.
 Currently over half a million juveniles in K-12 schools, after school and extracurricular programs, early childcare sites, and justice centers are registered and gearing up to participate.
 Will you join us?

-Catch highlights, fun facts, and more all year long on our social media:
+Catch highlights, fun facts, and more all year long on IFSN social media: